Praakul/Praakul/README.md

 ## About Me

-- 🎓 Electronics & Communication Engineering student at KLS Gogte Institute of Technology (GPA: 8.88)
+- 🎓 Final year Electronics & Communication Engineering student at KLS Gogte Institute of Technology.
 - 🧠 Working on Medical Image Analysis, Model Calibration, and Computer Vision
 - 🌱 Currently exploring Explainable AI and Foundation Models
 - 💡 Passionate about building reliable AI systems for healthcare applications